Melba Montgomery: Early life

-Melba Joyce Montgomery was born into a musical family in Iron City, Tennessee, United States.
+Melba Joyce Montgomery was born into a musical family in Iron City, Tennessee, United States, on October 14, 1938.
 Siblings, Carl and Earl Montgomery, later became songwriters in the country music field.
-She was raised in Florence, Alabama where her father taught vocal lessons in the local Methodist church.
-Montgomery first began singing in the Methodist church and was later given a guitar at age ten.
+She was raised in Florence, Alabama, where her father taught vocal lessons in the local Methodist church.
+Montgomery first began singing in the Methodist church and was later given a guitar at age 10.
 Montgomery and her two brothers formed a trio in their late teens.
 When she was age 20, the sibling trio won an amateur talent contest held at Nashville radio station WSM's Studio C, which at that time housed the Grand Ole Opry.
-Impressed by her singing, talent content judge, Roy Acuff, invited Montgomery to tour with him in replace of singer, June Webb.
+Impressed by her singing, the talent content judge, Roy Acuff, invited Montgomery to tour with him in place of singer June Webb.
 Montgomery toured with Acuff from 1958 until 1962.
-She also briefly recorded three singles for the Nugget label in 1962.
+She also recorded three singles for the Nugget label in 1962.

 Career

 1963–1972: Breakthrough with George Jones and career as a duet artist

 In 1963, Montgomery signed her first major-label recording contract with United Artists Records.
 Her music was discovered by George Jones (who was also on United Artists) who persuaded producer Pappy Daily to sign her to the label.
 The pair began recording as a duet partnership beginning in 1963.
 Montgomery wrote their first duet single called "We Must Have Been Out of Our Minds".
 In 1963, the single climbed to number three on the American Billboard Hot Country Songs chart.
 The song became Montgomery's breakout single.
-It was followed by the double-sided top 20 Billboard single, "Let's Invite Them Over"/"What's in Our Heart".
+It was followed by the double-sided top-20 Billboard single, "Let's Invite Them Over"/"What's in Our Heart" and "You Comb Her Hair".
 The recordings were included on Jones and Montgomery's first studio album, also titled What's in Our Hearts.
-The disc reached number three on the Billboard Country LP's list in 1963.
-Their second studio disc, Bluegrass Hootenanny (1964), reached number 12 on the country LP's survey.
-Other singles by the pairing made the Billboard country top 40 through 1967: "Please Be My New Love", "Multiply the Heartaches" and "Party Pickin'".
+The disc reached number three on the Billboard Country Albums list in 1963.
+Their second studio disc, Bluegrass Hootenanny (1964), reached number 12 on the country albums survey.
+The other singles by the pair that made the Billboard country top 40 through 1967 are: "Please Be My New Love", "Multiply the Heartaches". and "Party Pickin'".

-Between 1963 and 1968, Jones and Montgomery recorded a series of duet singles and albums together.
+Between 1963 and 1968, Jones and Montgomery recorded a series of duet singles and albums.
 Their songs centered on themes about couples committing infidelity or comedic-themed songs about marital conflicts.
 The songs were then blended with Montgomery's Appalachian vocal harmonies.
 Critics and writers took notice of the Jones-Montgomery duets.
 In reviewing a 1996 compilation, Stephen Thomas Erlewine of AllMusic found their songs to "illustrate how well-suited the pair was for each other" and that Montgomery was perhaps "Jones' best duet partner."
 Wade Jessen of Billboard described the blending of their voices to have "electrifying intensity".
 The duo toured together routinely throughout the 1960s as well.
 "It was such an honor to get to record and work shows with him.
 I’ve been very very blessed through my career," Montgomery recalled.